Hugh Emerson

 Hugh Emerson is a former Gaelic footballer for Laois.

-He made his debut for Laois in 1992 as an 18-year-old against Meath and starred in a memorable victory that day.
-With his long hair and powerful frame, he was one of the darlings of the Laois supporters throughout the 1990s.
+As an 18-year-old, he made his debut for Laois in a win over Meath in 1992.
+With his "long hair and powerful frame", he was one of the "darlings" of the Laois supporters throughout the 1990s.

 He won a Leinster Senior Football Championship medal with Laois in 2003, having been persuaded out of his retirement announced in 2001.
 He also captained Laois to a Leinster Under 21 Football title in 1994.

 He also won two Railway Cup medals with Leinster.

-With his club, Portarlington, Hugh picked up two Laois Senior Football Championship medals in 1995 and 2001.
+With his club, Portarlington, Emerson won two Laois Senior Football Championship medals in 1995 and 2001.